aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     b) density_all.csv : a 40x101 matrix whose rows are the mortality densities on an equidistant grid of age-range [20,110] for each country.

-4) Run the codes in the script 'Models_BW_Predictions.R' to find the predicted quantiles/densities for all countries using Local Frechet regression using all covariates 'GDPC', 'HCE', 'CO2E', 'IM', 'HDI' and using Global Frechet regression.
-In the process we also find the best bandwidth choices for each Local Frechet regression models.
+4) Run the codes in the script 'Models_BW_Predictions.R' to find the predicted quantiles/densities for all countries using Local Frechet regression using each of the covariates 'GDPC', 'HCE', 'CO2E', 'IM', 'HDI'; and also running Global Frechet regression using all of these 5 covariates.
+In the process we also find the best bandwidth choices for each Local Frechet regression model (i.e. for Local Fréchet regression with each of the covariates).
 The inputs for this script are:

     a) X_centerscale.csv
     b) quant_all.csv

-The outputs are:
+The outputs are: (add a desciption for LF and GF output files)

     a) LF_GDPC_BW.csv
     b) LF_GDPC_Qpred.csv